Global Cultural History

 Maria Lúcia Garcia Pallares-Burke is a Research Associate in the Centre of Latin American Studies, University of Cambridge.
 She was formerly Professor at the University of São Paulo.

 She has worked on the cultural history of the European Enlightenment and its reception in Latin America, emphasizing a comparative approach to the circulation and reception of ideas.
-She also published two books about the Brazilian polymath and anglophile Gilberto Freyre, who is said to have discovered Brazil for the Brazilians in the 1930s: a study of his early years and, with Peter Burke, an intellectual portrait concerned with his whole lifetime.
+She also published two books about the Brazilian polymath and anglophile Gilberto Freyre, who is said to have discovered Brazil for the Brazilians in the 1930s: a study of his early years (2005) and, with Peter Burke, an intellectual portrait concerned with his whole lifetime, Gilberto Freyre: Social Theory in the Tropics (2008).
 Her most recent book, O Triunfo do Fracasso (2012), is about the German friend of Freyre at Columbia University, Rüdiger Bilden, and his battle for the dissemination of the idea of Brazil as a “laboratory of civilization” and for the improvement of race relations in the USA.

 Matthias Middell (University of Leipzig)